-In 2011 tritium discharges amounted to 0,02 TBq, This is a decrease from the previous year when Sweden reported a discharge of 5,6 TBq.
-The UK contribution is also decreased from 1,15 TBq in 2010 to 0,165 TBq in 2011.
-These discharges represent a minor contribution to tritium discharges; nuclear sector discharges of tritium are more than 50 000 times greater than this.
-However, these discharges of tritium are in the form of tritium labelled organic compounds, which have significantly different environmental pathways/fates to that of tritiated water, as discharged by the nuclear industry, and cannot be compared directly.
+In 2012 tritium discharges amounted to 0.2 TBq, This is the same amount as the previous year.
+The UK contribution decreased from 0.165 TBq in 2011 to 0.01 TBq in 2012.
+These discharges represent a minor contribution to tritium discharges; nuclear sector discharges of tritium are nearly 80 000 times greater than this.
+However, this discharges of tritium is in the form of tritium labelled organic compounds, which have significantly different environmental pathways/fates to that of tritiated water, as discharged by the nuclear industry, and cannot be compared directly.

-2.6 Other non-nuclear sub-sectors.
+2.6 Other non-nuclear sub-sectors

-Discharges were reported for the phosphate industry, titanium dioxide pigment manufacture, and primary steel manufacture.
+Discharges were reported for the phosphate industry and titanium dioxide pigment manufacture.
 None of these sub-sectors made a significant contribution to the overall discharges of total alpha, total beta or tritium.

-2.7 Summary and conclusions.
+2.7 Summary and conclusions